Naning War

-The Naning War, also known as the Naning conflict or the Naning revolt, occurred between 1831 and 1832 in the territories surrounding the city of Malacca, then a Straits Settlement.

-The conflict was fought between the British East India Company (EIC), which had taken over Malacca and its surrounding lands from the Dutch in 1824, and the Malay chiefdom of Naning which bordered Malacca.
-Issues that led to the Naning War included the growing British interests in the Malay Peninsula, as well as disagreement over the extent of British jurisdiction over, and right to impose taxation on, Naning.
-The British defeated Naning following two military expeditions and fully incorporated the territory under Malacca's jurisdiction.
+The Naning War (6 August 1831 – 15 June 1832), also known as the Naning Conflict or Naning Revolt, was a conflict in the region surrounding Malacca, which was part of the Straits Settlements under British control.
+The conflict was fought between British East India Company (EIC), which had taken over Malacca and its neighboring areas from the Dutch in 1824, against the Malay chiefdom of Naning, located adjacent to Malacca.

+The causes of the Naning War stemmed from the expanding British interests in the Malay Peninsula and a dispute over the extent of British jurisdiction, particularly their right to impose taxation on Naning.
+The British, after two military expeditions, ultimately defeated Naning and fully incorporated its territory under Malacca's jurisdiction.

-The conflict was one of the earliest examples of British intervention in the Malay states.
-However, the high monetary cost of the conflict contributed to the subsequent decision by the British to adopt a less aggressive and military-based approach in dealing with the various Malay states.
-Instead, they relied on trying to influence the Malay states politically, which culminated with the Treaty of Pangkor in 1874 and the introduction of the 'resident system'.
-Dol Said, the chief (Penghulu) of Naning, has come to be regarded as a nationalist hero in Malaysia today for standing up to foreign aggression.
+This conflict is one of the earliest instances of British intervention in the Malay states.
+However, the high monetary cost of the war prompted the British to adopt a more cautious approach in their future dealings with the Malay states.
+Rather than pursuing aggressive military action, they increasingly relied on political influence, a strategy that eventually led to the Treaty of Pangkor in 1874 and the establishment of the 'Resident System'.

+Today, Dol Said, the chief (Penghulu) of Naning, is celebrated as a nationalist hero in Malaysia for his resistance against foreign aggression.